enkidevs/curriculum/python/core/is-your-python-healthy/built-in-exceptions.md

 Which of the following is the exception usually thrown by a built-in input function?
 ???

 * `EOFError`
 * `TypeError`
 * `SyntaxError`
 * `AssertionError`

+---
+## Footnotes
+[1:AssertionError]
+An AssertionError is an error generated for something that was thought to be impossible to happen.
+Usually, it is thrown because of a programming error.